gabrielmscampos/wgtunneld/README.md

     external: true
 ```

-### Deployment Notes

-- Place the server-generated `peer.conf` inside `./config` as `/etc/wireguard/wg0.conf`.
-- The client must run in the same Docker network (`frontend` in this example) as the **reverse proxy** (e.g., Traefik).
-- TLS termination (HTTPS certificates, routing, etc.) is handled **inside your reverse proxy**, not in the WireGuard tunnel.

 ---

-## Setup Workflow

-1. **Start the server container** on a cloud VM.
-   - It generates WireGuard configs.
-   - Copy `peerconf` from `./config` to the client.

-2. **Configure forwarding rules** on the server (`forwarding.yaml`).

-3. **Start the client container** in the private environment.
-   - Mount `peer.conf` as `/etc/wireguard/wg0.conf`.
-   - Define service mapping in `services.yaml`.

-4. **Connect services**
-   - Public requests hit the server’s static IP.
-   - Server forwards traffic through the WireGuard tunnel.
-   - Client forwards to the local reverse proxy.
-   - Reverse proxy (e.g., Traefik) terminates TLS and routes requests.

----

 ## Limitations

-- **Source IP not preserved** due to `socat`.
-Reverse proxies will see the source as the WireGuard client container IP.
+- **Source IP is not preserved** → reverse proxies will see requests as coming from the WireGuard client container.
-- Requires a **cloud VM with a static public IP** for reliable access.
-- No built-in TLS support in the tunnel → TLS must be handled by the reverse proxy on the client side.
+- **No built-in TLS** → must be handled by the reverse proxy.